Why is Patient Matching So Important Today?

 - Nimble—minimizing the manual effort required to respond to rapidly changing requirements.

 - Scalable—remaining accurate and performant regardless of scale—even across organizational and regional health information exchange.

-- Accurate—harnessing the power of Referential Matching technology to supplement inaccurate, incomplete, and out-of-date source demographic data with highly curated reference data for unprecedented matching accuracy.
+- Accurate—harnessing the power of Referential Matching (a patient matching algorithm) technology to supplement inaccurate, incomplete, and out-of-date source demographic data with highly curated reference data for unprecedented matching accuracy.